 Composed entirely of adults with at least some peripheral awareness of cannabinoids, Millennial women polled at 74% likely to try cannabinoid-infused beauty products.
 Since Millennials are younger, though, they’re not yet as preoccupied with skin aging.

-Women of the Baby Boom generation still clearly remember when “cannabinoid” was a buzzword associated with illegal drugs.
+Women of the Baby Boom generation still vividly recall when “cannabinoid” was a buzzword linked to illegal drugs.
 At 60%, they’re still not quite as ready as other age groups to try cannabinoid-infused beauty products.

 Keep in mind that the above statistics pertain only to women who had not already tried cannabinoid beauty products.
 The Benchmarking Company found that 72% of women between the ages of 18 and 38 had already tried cannabinoid beauty products in 2018, indicating that cannabinoid-infused beauty products are remarkably widespread.